felipevcc/holbie-talent-hub/README.md

 # Recruitment system

-Backend project at Coderise for a recruitment system between companies and students.
+Backend project at Coderise for a recruitment system between companies and students called **Holbie Talent Hub**.

 ## Setup